 Below are some examples of the impact the Friends have made:

-- Funneled memorial donations received on behalf of Steven Malin, Jr. to create Malin Field
+- Memorial donations received on behalf of Steven Malin, Jr. to create Malin Field

-- Funneled memorial donations received on behalf of Daniel Jaekel to build a new basketball court at Waveland Park
+- Memorial donations received on behalf of Daniel Jaekel to build a new basketball court at Waveland Park

 - Built the Townline Park Pavilion